jasjadv/juice-cheater/README.md

 ```sh
 $ ./juice-cheater -u <urL> -<option>
 ```
-Where <URL> is the address where the OWASP Juice Shop instance can be found and <option> is one of these choices:
+Where [url] is the address where the OWASP Juice Shop instance can be found and [option] is one of these choices:
   - check : run a test to see if the OWASP Juice Shop van be reached and the progress per challenge;
   - challenge <num>: "solve" a specific challenge given by the provided <num>
   - all: solve all challenges at once